pratapagiri/nx-packaged/README.md

 Add a configuration for Angular CLI to build the app from Angular Package Format bundles in the `@nx-packaged` folder.
 The Nx Workspace configuration (by default) builds the app from TypeScript sources in `libs/*`.

-This is a great way to verify that the application works with the distribution-ready artefacts of the libraries:
+This is a great way to verify that the application works with the distribution-ready binaries:

 ```bash
 $ ng build --app one-app-from-packages --prod